julianakwan/ShearEmu/README.md

 see the included example "params.ini" for the format.
 You will also need to pass in the name of an output file on the command line.

+Please reference this paper: https://adsabs.net/abs/2015ApJ...810...35K if you use my code.